Yüreğir: Yüreğir Municipality

 Yüreğir Municipality was incorporated in 1986 as a lower-tier municipality as Adana Municipality is upgraded to a metropolitan status.
 The organs of the Yüreğir Municipality are the mayor, encümen (the executive committee) and the municipal council.

 Mayor is the chief executive of the municipality, presides municipal departments and chairs the municipal council.
 Mayoral candidates are either nominated by National Parties or run independently.
 The mayor is elected by first past the post voting for a five-year term.
 Ali Demirçalı is the mayor of Yüreğir since April 2024.

 Encümen is the executive committee of the Yüreğir Municipality.The mayor presides the encümen and the committee consists of 7 members, 3 councilors elected from the municipal council, 3 department directors appointed by the mayor and the treasurer.

 Municipal Council is the decision making organ of the Yüreğir Municipality.
 It is responsible for approving by-laws, founding, splitting or amalgamating neighbourhoods, strategic planning, urban development planning and zoning, making investments, budgeting, loaning and controlling the mayor's activities.
 The chair of the council is the mayor.
 The council consists of 37 members.
 The candidates for the councilor positions are either nominated by National Parties or run independently.
 The councilors are elected by the d'Hondt method, where the whole municipality is one electoral district and there is 10% threshold for a party to gain seat at the council.
-As with mayor, councilors are elected for a five-year term.
-Conservative AKP leads the council with 20 members, left leaning CHP have 9 members and far-right Turkish nationalist MHP have 8 members at the council.
+As with the mayor, councilors are elected for a five-year term.
+The conservative AKP leads the council with 20 members, the left-leaning CHP has 9 members, and the far-right Turkish nationalist MHP has 8 members on the council.